albert02lowis/book-purchase-streams/README.md

 ##### Basic design:

-We will try to insert item into a topic
+We will append items into a topic; this represents the event when items are restocked/added.

 ### Purchase Service